 Out of round applications: have a simple application process and a quick-turn-around process:

-- This Category has closed until further notice.
-Small arts grant – grants of up to $500 for artists to access a wide range of resources to support their arts practice, such as: art materials, a catalogue, etc. (Capital items are ineligible)
+- Small arts grant – grants of up to $500 for artists to access a wide range of resources to support their arts practice, such as: art materials, a catalogue, etc. (purchase of capital items is ineligible

-- This Category has closed until further notice.
-Individual professional development - is a travel grant, which will provide local artists with funds to attend professional development opportunities.
-Grants will be capped at $1,000 for travel within Queensland, and up to $2000 for interstate travel.
+- Individual professional development - this funding stream is closed and will re-open in September 2017.
+This is a travel grant that provides local artists with funds to attend professional development opportunities.
+Grants are capped at $1,000 for travel within Queensland and up to $1,500 for interstate travel.
 Assistance is available for up to 65 per cent of the total costs of the project.

 The Cairns Regional Council major grant round is broad and encompassing and include all arts streams.
 This category offers support towards projects and programs that create vibrant arts and cultural experiences, including, but not limited to:

 - increased skills and professional development opportunities for artists